chabazite/chabazite/README.md

 - 📘 I’m currently reading Clean Code and building a neural network model to generate monster stat blocks for DMs.

-- ❓ Ask me about...anything really.
-I probably don't know the answer, but I can't wait to find out.
+- ❓ Ask me about Dungeons and Dragons, _Astyanax mexicanus_, or Data Science.
+If I don't know the answer, we can find out together!

 - ⚡ Fun fact: I am a boardgame fanatic and a DnD Dungeon Master.